Integrating your management systems

 A ‘management system’ in the context of ISO standards does not necessarily refer to a technological system, but refers to all the things that are needed to manage and govern an organization’s activities.
 Every organization has a management system that is used to guide and control the work it carries out, whether it is a formal management system or simply an informal set of activities, measurements, and guidelines.

 Standards and frameworks provide best-practice guidelines for the design, implementation, and audit of a management system.

 Discover our full range of standards today >>

 As companies discover the benefits of implementing more than one management system standard, complexities related to conflicting objectives and duplication of content may arise.

-An integrated management system helps to avoid duplication, reduce overall risks, expose conflicting objectives, create a formalized system out of informal processes, and enables the organisation to focus on achieving its objectives.
+An integrated management system helps to avoid duplication, reduce overall risks, expose conflicting objectives, create a formalised system out of informal processes, and enables the organisation to focus on achieving its objectives.

 An integrated management system (IMS) combines all related components of a business into one system for easier management.

-Integrating your management systems enables your organisation to be audited to more than one standard at the same time, which means you save costs, resources, time and effort.
+Integrating your management systems enables your organization to be audited to more than one standard at the same time, which means you save time, effort, resources, and reduce costs.